ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/quick-start.md

 In this Quick Start, we are going to help you start using the Source SDK by first creating a channel for your source to connect to.
 Without a channel to connect to, you will not be able to configure the Send API to send to agents.
 Let's get started.

-## Create an Engage Messaging Channel
+## Create an Engage Digital SDK Channel

 For this Quick Start, we need to create a channel and then assign an agent to that channel.
 There are several steps in this process starting with the community.